The best damn dress shirt.

 While viral TikTok videos make for great publicity, they don’t necessarily translate to more sales.
 However, Ryan says that’s OK with Mizzen+Main’s leadership.

 “We don’t view that as a massive conversion channel.
-You know you get into the difficulties on the digital front with how do you measure success and really TikTok is not a way that we’re trying to communicate the core value proposition,” Ryan said.
-“Specifically, trying to figure out how many people exactly come directly from watching the Mark Sanchez TikTok to the website would be nice, but it’s a little bit of how do we engage and create a little bit of awareness, with the brand, with the customer watching those videos.”
+You know you get into the difficulties on the digital front with how success and really is not a way that we’re trying to communicate the core value proposition,” Ryan said.
+“Specifically, trying to figure out how many people exactly come directly from watching the Mark Sanchez to the website would be nice, but it’s a little bit of how and create a little bit of awareness, with the brand, with the customer watching those videos.”

-Ryan says Mizzen+Main is playing the long game and going for brand awareness and repetition.
+Ryan says is playing the long game and going for brand awareness and repetition.

 “Then (potential customers) ultimately (are) going to get to the website and get that first shirt,” Ryan said.
 “Whether they remember that and they’re conscious or subconscious, eventually we think that’s going to convert into a sale.”